August Thienemann

 August Friedrich Thienemann (7 September 1882 in Gotha – 22 April 1960 in Plön) was a German limnologist, zoologist and ecologist.
 He studied zoology at the University of Greifswald.

 He was an associate Professor of Hydrobiology at the University of Kiel, and director of the former Hydrobiologische Anstalt der Kaiser-Wilhelm-Gesellschaft (now the Max-Planck-Institut für Limnologie) at Plön.

 A co-founder of Societas Internationalis Limnologiae, Thienemann is best known for his work on the biology of the Chironomidae, and his contributions to the field of lake typology.
 He also introduced the concept of trophic level terminology in 1920.
+The Ecological niche: ‘Only those organisms can be present in a biocoenosis that are adapted to the living conditions of the respective biocoenosis; they must be able to live their lives under the special chemical and physical as well as ecological conditions of the respective biotope.
 Over the course of his career, Thienemann published 460 works.
 One of his more noted students was Carmel Humphries, an Irish expert in Chironomidae.